smsohan/actionhook/README.md

 # Why?

-`ActionHook` is a drop-in library for sending webhooks.
+`ActionHook` is a drop-in ruby gem for sending webhooks.
 You specify the content and destination, `ActionHook` takes care of securely delivering it.

 ## Build Status